fmerg/vsslib/README.md

 This is attained by means of additional information attached to the individual shares and used to verify them against some public quantity related to the sharing process.
-Verifiable secret sharing (VSS) schemes extend Shamir's sharing by including this information to the share packets.
+Verifiable Secret Sharing (VSS) schemes extend Shamir's Sharing by including this information to the share packets.

 Vsslib provides implementations of the [Feldman](#feldman-scheme-1) and [Pedersen](#pedersen-scheme-1) VSS schemes, which are the most widely used in practice.
-Verifiable packets are directly extracted from the secret sharing instance.
+Verifiable packets are directly extracted from the sharing instance.

 > **Warning**
 > Correctly applying VSS when implementing DKG protocols is out of the library's scope.